mk12/blog/posts/fractal-dimension.md

 ---
-title: "Fractal dimensions"
+title: Fractal dimensions
-description: "Exploring the gap between topological dimensions"
+description: Exploring the gap between topological dimensions
-category: "math"
+category: Math
-date: "2016-02-07"
+date: 2016-02-07
 ---

 Most of us are comfortable with the usual notion of _dimension_.
 We live in three-dimensional space, and we can easily picture one-dimensional lines and two-dimensional planes.
 Higher-dimensional spaces are much harder to visualize, but the generalization at least makes sense.
 Now what could it possibly mean to say that a space has 1.26186 dimensions?